meyresearch/Boltz2PotencyPolaris/README.md

 # Boltz Polaris Potency Evaluation

-This repository contains evaluation scripts and results for the Boltz model's performance on the Polaris blind challenge datasets, specifically focusing on antiviral potency, ligand poses, and ADMET predictions.
+This repository contains evaluation scripts and results for the Boltz 2's performance on the Polaris blind challenge datasets, specifically focusing on antiviral potency.

 ## Results Summary
 ### Aggregated Performance